The Healing Arts Program

 Because St. Paul’s is an acute care teaching Hospital, a number of training opportunities have been developed to ensure that the knowledge we have gained in the hospital is passed on to future generations.
 Research programs are underway to help us better understand the positive effects of the healing arts on patients care, and continue to improve our program.

 The Healing Arts team advances a deeper understanding of health, illness, and arts by presenting and offering regularly educational workshops, training and mentorship opportunities for healthcare workers and university students, in the area of arts, health and humanities.
-For more information, contact Marlessa Wesolowski at the number listed at the bottom of this page.

 The works of art created by participants in the program have many artistic forms.
 Some choose to focus on drawing, painting, textile art or other forms of visual arts, while other wish to sing, play music, or compose a song.
 Still others wish to write their memoirs or create poetry.

 Patients will often take home their artwork, but we also place the art on display in a number of galleries throughout the Hospital, contributing to an aesthetically healing environment.

 Visit The Gallery - our online gallery showcasing some of the artwork produced through the Healing Arts Program at St. Paul's Hospital.

 Services offered include the visual arts, music therapy, and the literary arts.
 Please do not hesitate to contact one of our team members for more information.
 Volunteer and school practicum / internship opportunities are also aviaiable.

 Artist In Residence